jcburley/joker/GOSTD.md

 ### Obtaining a Reference to a GoObject

-Similarly, `(ref obj)` returns a (`GoObject` wrapping a) reference to either the original (underlying) Go object, if it supports that; or, more likely, to a copy that is made for this purpose.
+Similarly, `(& obj)` is a (non-Clojure) special form that returns a (`GoObject` wrapping a) reference to either the original (underlying) Go object, if it supports that; or to a copy that is made for this purpose.

+As a special form, `&` inhibits automatic derefencing of global variables, thus returning a reference (pointer) to them, not to copies.
+E.g. `(& SomeVar)` returns a reference to the global variable `SomeVar`, not to a copy of that variable.

-The `reflect` package (in Go) is used here; see `reflect.CanAddr()`, which is used to determine whether the original underlying object allows a reference to be made to it.
+The `reflect` package (in Go) is used when necessary; see `reflect.CanAddr()`, which is used to determine whether the original underlying object allows a reference to be made to it.
 If not, `reflect.New()` and `reflect.Indirect().Set()` are used to create a new, referenceable, object that is set to the value of the original.

 ### Rules Governing GoObject Creation